 These gloves are designed for amateur competitions, where the aim is to score points, while keeping you and your opponent safe.
 These are not intended for bare knuckle punching or knocking your opponent out.

 So, you’ll find that these gloves feature a little extra padding in the knuckle area.
-Again, they should help you some when hitting your punching bag, be it a leather heavy bag like the Wavemaster XXL or the 2XL pro, an aqua bag or a heavy bag, or even a canvas punching bag.
+Again, they should help you some when hitting your punching bag, be it a leather heavy bag, an aqua punching bag, or a canvas punching bag.

 Apart from this, here are some features.